 I will not tell you that 40K is a cheap affordable gaming system.
 To give a quick idea of cost, the core rules for the game will cost you $70 new from Games Workshop.
 The rulebook explains the background, and history of the game, as well as giving you the rules required to play.
 However, you can get the core rules of the game for free.
 These don’t contain anything but what’s required to play.

-Other than the rules, you also have to buy the index for your army to get those rules.
-An index will run you $25 for a physical copy, or $20 digitally.
+Other than the rules, you also have to buy the codex/index for your army to get those rules.
+A codex/index will run you around $25 for a physical copy, or $20 digitally.
 Then you have to buy the models for your army, and it all adds up quickly.

 I can’t really place a dollar amount of how much you will spend on the game, but there are definitely far more affordable games to get into.